 Motivating resolutions or goals can be difficult to set and keep, but with these five steps guiding the development of your resolutions it will be easier to keep them.

-When you sit down to make your list of goals for 2016, start with a list of many and then focus on just one that you think will have the greatest impact.
+When you sit down to make your list of goals for the year, start with a list of many and then focus on just one that you think will have the greatest impact.
 Then work through making that goal specific by having the goal answer the six “W” Questions (Who, What, Where, When, Which, and Why).
 After setting the specifics, determine a concrete criteria for measuring the goal.
 Make sure the goal is attainable and realistic.
 The worst thing you can do is set a far reaching goal, and then not be able to reach it.
 Try breaking the goal up in to manageable pieces.
 Lastly, set a time frame when you want to accomplish the goal, but keeping in mind it needs to be realistic.
 Let’s take a resolution to lose weight as an example.
-For instance, a quick resolution is to tell yourself you want to lose 100 pounds in 2016.
+For instance, a quick resolution is to tell yourself you want to lose 100 pounds this year.
 This resolution is so vague that you can’t begin to consider how to achieve it.
 But a more manageable goal is losing eight pounds a month or approximately two pounds a week.
 That seems much easier to accomplish, doesn’t it?

 It is also helpful to think about how you will achieve the goal.
 You can use these tools to determine your healthy weight, how much physical activity you need, and what food and beverage substitutions you can make to help you establish healthier habits.